Is it possible to boost chances of having twins?

 What if a woman is older and insists on having several embryos transferred?
 Or a woman is younger, but consistently producing poor embryos which fail to implant?

 Dr. Clua’s answer was clear: We would never ever recommend transferring more than three embryos.
 Even our law sets this limitation (and Spanish laws on reproductive medicine are among the most progressive in the world).
 Transferring more than three embryos is neither wise nor legal.

 So as you realize, there is no clear-cut answer on whether to risk having multiples with IVF or not.
 To me, it looks pretty certain that almost everyone in fertility treatments should at least consider a single embryo transfer.

 What would I personally do if I had to decide how many embryos to have transferred back?

-I would weigh the pros and cons and work closely with my doctor (and also get a second opinion).
+I would weigh the pros and cons and work closely with my doctor (and also get a second opinion from a fertility coach).
 And I would pay attention my gut feeling when making a final decision.

 See you next week!